Divya-Pardeshi/Healthcare-Capstone-Project/README.md

 - Compatible software for visualization (e.g., Tableau)
 - Access to the Health care data

-## Contribution
-Contributions are welcome!
-If you wish to contribute to this project, feel free to fork the repository, make your changes, and create a pull request.

 ## Credits
 - The project utilized the health care diabetes dataset.